methi dal fry recipe with step by step photos – delicious yet simple dal fry with methi or fresh fenugreek leaves.

-here is one more way of combining methi with dal. since dal is a staple at home so i make variety of dal/lentils so that we don’t get bored with them. sometimes i also add greens like spinach, fenugreek and amaranth to the yellow dal. in the recipe i have used tuvar dal (pigeon pea lentils), but you can also make this dal with moong lentils and chana dal (bengal gram). you can also use a combination of two to three lentils.
+here is one more way of combining methi with dal. since dal is a staple at home so i make variety of dal/lentils, so that we don’t get bored with them. sometimes i also add greens like spinach, fenugreek and amaranth to the yellow dal. in the recipe i have used tuvar dal (pigeon pea lentils), but you can also make this dal with moong lentils and chana dal (bengal gram). you can also use a combination of two to three lentils.

-few recipes on similar lines on my blog are methi chole, spinach dal, mint dal, saag paneer and palak mushroom. i feel this is a good way to include greens in your diet and make your simple dal or curry more nutritious and healthy.
+few recipes on similar lines on the blog are methi chole, spinach dal, mint dal, saag paneer and palak mushroom. i feel this is a good way to include greens in your diet and make your simple dal or curry more nutritious and healthy.

 methi dal recipe details below:

-- 1 cup arhar dal/pigeon pea lentils
+- 1 cup arhar dal/pigeon pea lentils, 200 grams

 - 2.5 cups water for pressure cooking the lentils

-- ¼ tsp turmeric powder/haldi
+- ½ tsp turmeric powder/haldi

 - 1 tsp cumin seeds/jeera